nhsconnect/FHIR-NRLS-API/pages/pointers/pointer_lifecycle.md

 <img src="images/pointers/pointer_transitions.png">

-***Fig 1: status transitions: The NRLS controls that transition from one status to another.
+***Fig 1: status transitions: The NRL controls that transition from one status to another.
 It is not possible to transition from one to all states.***

 All Pointers begin life with a status of current.
 From there it is possible to move into a superseded state or to an entered-in-error state.

 Once in a superseded state, or an entered-in-error state, the Pointer cannot transition anywhere else.
 One cannot build a chain of Pointers on top of a Pointer whose status is entered-in-error, or a Pointer which has already been superseded.
 Only the current Pointer can be used in this way by superseding it and replacing it with a new version that becomes the current Pointer.
-See the Pointer status transition: worked examples section that details how to the NRLS allows a Provider to transition the status of their Pointers.
+See the Pointer status transition: worked examples section that details how to the NRL allows a Provider to transition the status of their Pointers.

 ## Pointer status: making transitions ##

 When a Pointer is first created it will always have a status of current.
 From there it is possible to supersede that Pointer or to mark it as entered-in-error.
-Fig 2 below illustrates the NRLS functions that must be invoked in order to trigger the transition from one state to another (legal) state.
+Fig 2 below illustrates the NRL functions that must be invoked in order to trigger the transition from one state to another (legal) state.

 <img src="images/pointers/pointer_transitions2.png">

-***Fig 2: How to transition between statuses: The NRLS allows the Provider to transition their Pointers state using a combination of the create and update actions.***
+***Fig 2: How to transition between statuses: The NRL allows the Provider to transition their Pointers state using a combination of the create and update actions.***

 One transition that is worth expanding on is the transition from current to superseded.
 In this case the existing Pointer (P1) whose status is current is to be replaced or superseded by a new Pointer (P2) which will become the current Pointer and P1 will become superseded.